marina601/easy-cocktail-recipes/README.md

 - Contact form is available for users to submit their queries.
 - Once the contact form has been submitted, an alert will be displayed, thanking the user for getting in touch.
-- Once the contact form is submited, the user will not be able to submit a form again, as submit button has been temporalily disabled.
+- Once the contact form is submitted, the user will not be able to submit a form again, as submit button has been temporarily disabled.
 - Once all the information is sent, the form is reset to its original view.
 - An automated email will be sent to the user once the contact form has been submitted.
-- The owner of the site also recieves an automated email with all the information which has been submitted and user details.
+- The owner of the site also receives an automated email with all the information which has been submitted and user details.

 ### Common: